JG1UDL/rfsoc_qpsk/README.md

 ## Quick Start

-This repository is only compatible with [PYNQ images v2.4 and greater](https://github.com/Xilinx/PYNQ/releases) for [ZCU111](https://www.xilinx.com/products/boards-and-kits/zcu111.html).
+This repository is only compatible with [PYNQ image v2.4.1](https://github.com/Xilinx/PYNQ/releases) for [ZCU111](https://www.xilinx.com/products/boards-and-kits/zcu111.html).

 Connect to the board with **Jupyter Lab** in a browser (not Jupyter Notebook) @ `http://<IP address>/lab`.